SydneyTestersBootcamp/sydneyTestersBootcamp/02_ProvisioningTestEnvironment/machines/README.md

 ```sh
 vagrant box add chef/ubuntu-14.04
 ```
-this would trigger downloading the base virtual box for ubuntu 14.04 x64
+and select option 1 (Virtual Box), this would trigger downloading the base virtual box for ubuntu 14.04 x64

 ######Ruby and related Gems
 - For Unix: